-The CDC prohibits the following behavior on its premises.
-Any parent/guardian or authorized representative who displays any of these behaviors may be prohibited from participating in a CDC related activity.
+The RHC CDC prohibits the following behavior on its premises.
+Any parent/guardian or authorized representative who displays any of these behaviors may be prohibited from participating in a RHC CDC related activity.

-■ No child or adult will be physically abused,including shaking, grabbing, hitting, pushing,etc., at the CDC or at a CDC related activity.
+No child or adult will be physically abused, including shaking, grabbing, hitting, pushing, at the RHC CDC or at a RHC CDC related activity.

-- No child or adult will be verbally abused or harassed and no adult will use profane or obscene language at the CDC or at a CDC related activity. - No alcoholic beverages will be allowed at the CDC.
-No child will be released to anyone who appears intoxicated. - No illegal drugs will be allowed at the CDC or at a CDC related activity.
+- No child or adult will be verbally abused or harassed, and no adult will use profane or obscene language at the RHC CDC or at a RHC CDC related activity. - No alcoholic beverages will be allowed at the CDC.
+No child will be released to anyone who appears intoxicated. - No illegal drugs will be allowed at the RHC CDC or at a RHC CDC related activity.
 Any prescribed or over-the counter medications must be out of reach of children at all times.
-No child will be released to anyone who appears to be under the influence of drugs. - Smoking is prohibited at the CDC or at a CDC related activity. - Theft or damage of CDC property is prohibited.

-Failure to follow these rules of conduct will result in dismissal from the program.
+No child will be released to anyone who appears to be under the influence of drugs. - Smoking is prohibited at the RHC CDC or at a RHC CDC related activity. - Theft or damage of RHC CDC property is prohibited. - Failure to follow these rules of conduct will result in dismissal from the program.